byronwall/excel-vba-book/book/00.5 basics of VBA/00-05 loop structures.md

 If you are using a Do/While loop, you should give serious consideration to adding a counter and breaking the loop if the counter gets too large.
 It happens far too often where I use a While loop and end up freezing Excel because the loop never terminates.
 You can sometimes break the code and get Excel to respond, but that does not always work.
 This is especially important if you are generating code that others will use since they may be less familiar with how to break out of an infinite loop.

 You may need to break out of a loop.
 Unfortunately, VBA does not have the normal Break and Continue commands that you might be familiar with from another language.
-The only way to break out of a loop on the spot is to add a label use a Goto command.
+The only way to break out of a loop on the spot is to add a label use a Goto command unless you are able to break out of the Function/Sub completely using Exit.
 This always feels dirty to me so instead I will typically structure the loop with a Boolean that can detect whether the next iteration should continue.
 This works for Continue, but it is not a good solution for getting a Break.
 The only way to do this is via a Goto.
 Just do it.